 Model output and calibration

-All fluxes and loads of DOC and POC were tracked at the daily model time step.
+All fluxes and loads of DOC and POC were tracked at a daily time step.
 Net ecosystem production (NEP) was calculated as the difference between NPP and heterotrophic respiration (Table 3: Eq.
 4a).
 Fatm (atmospheric flux rate) was calculated as k (DOconc - DOsat)/Zmix.
 The mix depth (Zmix) was set equal to half the photic depth (m) and the piston velocity (k) was set at 0.7 m d-1 (Table 3: Eq.
 4b) The saturation of DO (DOsat) is temperature dependent and was determined using the Garcia-Benson method in the LakeMetabolizer R package (Winslow et al. 2016).
 NEP, Fatm and DO were used to calculate the change in DO in the surface water (Table 3: Eq.
 4c).

 The four free parameters in the model (Respiration_autoch, Respiration_alloch, Burial_autoch and Burial_alloch; Table 2) were fit by minimizing the sum of the squared residuals of DOC and DO modeled minus DOC and DO observed (equally weighted by number of observations).
 The model was fit using a pseudo-random search algorithm in the R package FME (Soetaert and Petzoldt 2010).
 Modeled DOC and DO were compared to corresponding observed concentrations using RMSE (root mean square error) and Nash-Sutcliffe efficiency scores for each lake to determine model goodness of fit.
 A sensitivity analysis of each parameter was conducted by allowing the parameter to vary within the set bounds (n=100) while fixing the other three parameters at their calibrated values.